filips123/PWAsForFirefox/docs/docs/help/faq.md

         2. Download [the latest disk image](https://www.waterfox.net/download/) from the Waterfox website.
         3. Extract file and copy `Waterfox/Waterfox.app` to the the runtime directory.
         4. Rename `Waterfox.app` directory in the runtime directory to `Firefox.app`.
-        5. Open Terminal inside `Firefox.app/Contents/MacOS` and run: `ln waterfox firefox`.
+        5. Open Terminal inside `Firefox.app/Contents/MacOS` and run: `ln -s waterfox firefox`.

 ### How to use FUSE OverlayFS with the app browser?